supergarotinho/ambari-mongodb/README.md

   - It checks if the server is on before trying to connect
   - It can be called using ```mogok```
   - You can also use any mongo paramer such as: ```mogok --user admin --eval 'rs.status()'```
+- **Testing**
+  - An test wrapper that execute integrated tests at various linux distros using docker
+  - An docker instance to setup an testing environment and execute the integrated tests for CentOS 7 distro
 - **Well documented and tested**

 ### Features in development stage